pixelogik/NearPy/README.md

 The engine can use multiple LSHs and takes them from the lshashes parameter, that must be an array of LSHash objects.

-Depending on the kind if filters used during querying a distance measure can be specified.
+Depending on the kind of filters used during querying a distance measure can be specified.
 This is only needed if you use filters that need a distance (like NearestFilter or DistanceThresholdFilter).

 Filters are used in a last step during querying nearest neighbours.
 Existing implementations are NearestFilter, DistanceThresholdFilter and UniqueFilter.